Coach Lora Erickson

 Question:Do you work with men?

 Answer:Yes, I do.
-I have worked with lots of men over the years and even offer a coed triathlon team program.
+I have worked with lots of men over the years and even offer a coed fully-coached triathlon team training program.
 Visit www.TBRTriathlon.com to learn more.

 Question:Do you work with children?